-- 6.3.
-All dusting and cleaning of control consoles, instrument panels and computer consoles should be performed by shift personnel or under their close supervision and only approved materials and techniques should be used.
-Necessary replacements of light bulbs and repairs to ventilation systems should receive high priority. - 6.4.
-Paragraph 7.8 of SSR-2/2 (Rev. 1) [1] states:
+6.3.
+All dusting and cleaning of control consoles, instrument panels and computer consoles should be performed by shift personnel or under their close supervision, and only approved materials and techniques should be used.
+Necessary replacements of light bulbs and repairs to ventilation systems should receive high priority.

-"The supplementary control room (sometimes known as a remote shutdown panel) and all other safety related operational panels outside the control room, shall be kept operable and free of obstructions, as well as from non-essential material that would prevent their immediate operation.
+"The supplementary control room (sometimes known as a remote shutdown panel) and all other safety related operational panels outside the control room shall be kept operable and free from obstructions, as well as from non-essential material that would prevent their immediate operation.
 The operating organization shall periodically confirm that the supplementary control room and all other safety related operational panels are in the proper state of operational readiness, including proper documentation, communications, alarm systems and habitability."